espressif/esp-mdf/examples/function_demo/mupgrade/README.md

 ### Step 3: Build an OTA example

-Navigate to the OTA example directory, and type `make menuconfig` to configure the OTA example.
+Navigate to the OTA example directory, and type `make menuconfig`(Make) or `make menuconfig`(CMake) to configure the OTA example.
 Under the submenu "Example Configuration", please fill in the following information:

 * ESP-MESH network configuration information
 * Firmware upgrade URL, which would look like this: